 Numerous sources of financial assistance are available to graduate students entering the School of Planning and Public Affairs.
 Many students receive departmental funding through graduate assistantships and fellowships to help cover tuition and living expenses.

 The application for graduate awards must be submitted early in the year.
 The admissions committee will start reviewing applications on January 15th and continue until all funding has been awarded.
-(For Fall 2020 MPA admission, applications will be reviewed starting March 1st.)
 Students receiving aid will be informed as early as possible of their award and will be advised of their assistantship duties at the beginning of classes.

 Other sources for funding your education are available.